 Previously, Jim was a research consultant at EAB where he worked on the strategic issues facing provosts and related senior leaders.
 His portfolio included responsibility for uncovering best practices in academic affairs, managing research teams, and presenting findings to clients around the country.
 Earlier in his career, Jim served as a dean and director at Stanford University and as a researcher at the Carnegie Foundation for the Advancement of Teaching where his work was later published in Rethinking Undergraduate Business Education: Liberal Learning for the Profession (2011), winner of the AAC&U’s Frederic W. Ness Book Award in 2013.

 Jim has been an invited speaker on executive search and leadership development at ACE’s Fellows program, the SEC Academic Leadership Development Program, and with the Association for Collaborative Leadership.
-Today, Jim is based in Los Angeles where he continues to contribute to the field by teaching leadership and management in the higher education doctoral program at the George Washington University.
+Today, he continues to contribute to the field by teaching leadership and management in the higher education doctoral program at the George Washington University.